 A crash?
 Yes…a crash!
 Memories of the accident slowly fluttered in.
 The loud monstrous horn, the shine of the steel railing racing into view, then blackness.
 He glanced out the window to dark trees surrounding him.
 He must’ve run off the bridge and by some freaking miracle landed with the car upright.
 He did his best to sit himself up and look himself over.
 Everything looked alright.
 The airbag had cushioned his head and the seatbelt had kept him in his seat (he made a mental note to never make fun of seatbelt commercials again).
 He rubbed his forehead, wincing from the stings of pain from the newfound cuts across it.
 He lowered his hand and bent to examine his legs.
 They, as well as his arms, were intact at least.

 He unbuckled his seatbelt and reached for his pocket.
 All he needed to do was dial 911 and everything would be—

 Forget calling 911.
-Get out this car!
+I need to get outta here!
 Without a moment to lose, Aron grabbed the handle of the door and tried pushing it open.
-It moved only a centimeter before stopping.
-“Uh-uh!”
-He screamed, “Not a good time to do this to me!”
+It moved a few centimeters before stopping.

 He slammed his body against it, trying to force it open.
-It moved another centimeter just as flames began to erupt from the center console.
-“Damn it!” he needed to get out of the car.
-NOW!
+He felt it move another few inches just as flames began to erupt from the center console.